gopro2027/ArduinoAirSuspensionController/README.md

 Loose steps:
 1. Order parts, order circuit board on JLPCB website, 3d print parts
 2. Solder parts to circuit board, flip all switches to off
+  1. For the manifold connector, wire the white wires (abcdefgh) in alphabetical order on the board, so 1 is a, 2 is b, and so on.
+The 9th wire goes to the spot right above the rest of the wires.
+  2. The pressure sensors go in order...
+1(manifold) -> FP (board) ...
+4 -> RD.
+In general the order of everything is FRONT PASSENGER, REAR PASSENGER, FRONT DRIVER, REAR DRIVER abbreviatted FP, RP, FD, RD, sorry for the odd order it happened by accident
-3. Configure code:
+4. Configure code:
   1. get mac address of HC-06 bluetooth device by using an app or sommething to find it.
   2. Put the mac address in the android code, replacing the old mac address
   3. (Optional) Update the passwords in the app and arduino code if you want
   4. Write code to arduino
-4. Circuit board single switch off, on the double switch make the top one on and bottom one off (this will power the arduino by 5v from the buck converter.
+5. Circuit board single switch off, on the double switch make the top one on and bottom one off (this will power the arduino by 5v from the buck converter.
 12 is bottom switch if you want to use that instead but you can ignore it)